arimah/condict/packages/server/README.md

 * `-c <file>` / `--config=<file>`: Specifies the file name of the [configuration file](#configuration).

-These can be used with all commands.
-They can come before or after the command name.
+This can be used with all commands.
+It can come before or after the command name.

 ### `condict-server start`